-Rendering HTML and CSS certainly isn’t easy.
-Modern browser engines are huge projects and I can’t imagine a fully functional rendering engine written in pure PHP.
-So you cannot expect these libraries to provide the same output you’re seeing in Firefox or Chrome.
+Rendering HTML and CSS certainly isn’t easy, so you cannot expect these libraries to provide the same output you’re seeing in Firefox or Chrome.
 However, for simple layouts and formatting they should be enough.
 Plus is that you still do not depend on any external tools – just plain PHP!

 To give you some idea of what to expect from above libraries, I compiled a comparison of an invoice renderings.
 These three pictures are made from the same HTML 5 source which utilizes CSS Flexbox to position “Seller” and “Buyer” sections next to each other.
 It has also some table formatting: